 Group Description, Role and Responsibilities Municipal Council of the Corporation of the City of Oversees a large range of services provided through a diverse portfolio of assets.
 Responsibilities London Set priorities and communicate community values to City Administration.
 Approves by resolution the City's Asset Management Plan and its updates every four years.
 Reviews and, if necessary, updates the Corporate Asset Management Policy at least every five years.
 Monitors annual reviews of the City's Asset Management Plan implementation progress on or before July 1 of every year.
 Strategic Management Team (SMT) The executive leadership of the Corporation (includes City Manager, Managing Directors, and select Directors).
-Responsibilities Ensures all CAM Program activities are consistent with the City's Strategic Plan.
+Page 19 18 18 18 18 18 18 18 18 18 18 18 18 18 Responsibilities Ensures all CAM Program activities are consistent with the City's Strategic Plan.
 Maintains regulatory compliance, endorsing the CAM Policy, assigning authorities and resources in administrative staff ensuring the CAM Policy is followed and the CAM Program is executed.
 Assists in providing adequate resources and ensures development and implementation of the CAM Program.
 CAM Steering Committee Generally includes Directors and Division Managers representing the major functional areas included in the CAM scope.
 Provides overall guidance and direction for CAM development and implementation.
 Responsibilities Advocates the CAM Program benefits.
 Monitors and directs the plans for CAM Program development.
+Provides addressed recognized to support specifications and provides addressed to support specification.
 Provides adequate resources to support asset management goals at the functional area level.
-Corporate Asset A section of Finance and Corporate Services.
-Management Section Overall guidance and direction for CAM development and implementation.
-Bear analytician.
+Corporate A section of Finance and Corporate Services.
+Asset Management Overall guidance and direction for CAM development and Section implementation.
 Responsibilities Provides Corporate leadership in CAM practices and concepts.
 Provides guidance to asset management roles in the Corporation.
 Facilitates skills development as it relates to asset management.
 Facilitates communication and change management as it relates to asset management.
 Advises the Steering Committee and implementation task teams as part of the asset management development process.
 Leads the development of the CAM Plan.
 Performs an annual review and monitoring of the CAM Plan implementation.
 Develops and updates policies and procedures related to the CAM Program.
 Aligns the CAM Program with the currently approved plans, strategies and policies.
-Prepares and coordinates CAM progress tracking.